imdavi/ImmVisServerPython/docs/tutorial_add_new_feature.md

 # Tutorial:  Adding a new feature to ImmVis

 This tutorial shows how to implements a new feature to the ImmVis framework on the server and Unity client library.

-The feature to be implemented is the `correlation matrix`, were the function [pandas.DataFrame.corr](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.corr.html) will be used to find the correlation between the dimensions of a given dataset.
+The feature to be implemented is the `correlation matrix`, using the function [pandas.DataFrame.corr](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.corr.html) to find the correlation between the dimensions of a given dataset.

 ## Requirements

 - Operating system: Windows / Linux / Mac
-- Download the [immvis-server-grpc](https://github.com/imdavi/immvis-server-grpc) and follow its setup instructions
+- Download the [ImmVisServerPython](https://github.com/imdavi/ImmVisServerPython) and follow its setup instructions
 - Download the [immvis-client-grpc-unity](https://github.com/imdavi/immvis-client-grpc-unity) and follow its setup instructions

 ## GRPC References

-Adding a new feature on ImmVis consists in adding a new GRPC service on the server side (Python) and then updating the client library (Unity) with the new implemented function.
+Adding a new feature on ImmVis consists of adding a new GRPC service on the server-side (Python) and then updating the client library (Unity) with the newly implemented function.

-For more references about how to use GRPC please refer to the GRPC documentation for [Python](https://grpc.io/docs/languages/python/basics/) and [C#](https://grpc.io/docs/languages/csharp/basics/).
+For more references about how to use GRPC, please refer to the GRPC documentation for [Python](https://grpc.io/docs/languages/python/basics/) and [C#](https://grpc.io/docs/languages/csharp/basics/).

 If you want to implement a client in any other language, please refer to the [GRPC Supported Languages documentation](https://grpc.io/docs/languages/).

-## Creating the feature on immvis-server-grpc (server)
+## Creating the feature on ImmVisServerPython

-1. On the `immvis-server-grpc`, add the code below to the DataManager class (`immvis/data/data_manager.py`).
-Please follow the same identation of the other functions.
+1. On the `ImmVisServerPython` folder, add the code below to the DataManager class (`immvis/data/data_manager.py`).
+Please follow the exact indentation of the other functions.

 ```python
     def get_correlation_matrix(self):